Hero Image

 The UC Master Gardener volunteers of Contra Costa County are actively involved in bringing you educational programming.
 We partner with the Contra Costa County Library and other groups located in Contra Costa County to present topics that will help you grow a healthy, thriving and sustainable garden.

-Co-Hosted by Contra Costa County Library
+Co-Hosted by the Contra Costa County Library

 Pruning Trees and Ornamentals